open-horizon/open-horizon.github.io/docs/exchange-api/docs/README.md

 ### Putting Hashed Password in config.json

-The exchange root user password is set in the config file (`/etc/horizon/exchange/config.json`).
+The exchange root user password is set via the environment variable `EXCHANGE_ROOT_PW`.
 But the password doesn't need to be clear text.
 You can hash the password with:

 ```bash
 curl -sS -X POST -H "Authorization:Basic $HZN_ORG_ID/$HZN_EXCHANGE_USER_AUTH" -H "Content-Type: application/json" -d '{ "password": "PUT-PW-HERE" }' $HZN_EXCHANGE_URL/admin/hashpw | jq
 ```

-And then put that hashed value in `/etc/horizon/exchange/config.json` in the `api.root.password` field.
+And then set the environment variable `export EXCHANGE_ROOT_PW=hashedrootuserpassword` and restart the Exchange.

 ### Disabling Root User